ZuTa/tests_generator/README.md

 	2. Implement abstract method - generate_inputs().
 This method should create input tests and yield them to the caller (python generator).
 	3. Create an object of your test generator class.
-	4. On created object call generate() method.
+	4. Call generate() method on created object.